CIgrate: Automating CI Service Migration with Large Language Models: Empirical Evaluation

-\textbf{Motivation:} {\prevapproach}~\cite{rzig2024example} represents the state-of-the-art in automating CI configuration migration through rule-based and example-driven techniques.
+{\prevapproach}~\cite{rzig2024cimig} represents the state-of-the-art in automating CI configuration migration through rule-based and example-driven techniques.
 However, its reliance on predefined mappings and extracted examples may limit its ability to generalize to unseen or more complex configurations.
 In contrast, LLM-based solutions like {\approach} offer a more flexible alternative by leveraging large-scale pretraining and contextual understanding.
-This RQ aims to compare the performance of {\approach} and {\prevapproach} in terms of accuracy, feature preservation, and practical usability.
-The comparison will help determine whether LLMs can effectively complement or even replace rule-based solutions in this domain.
+This RQ compares the performance of {\approach} and {\prevapproach} in terms of accuracy, feature preservation, and practical usability.
+Such a comparison helps determine whether LLMs can effectively complement or even replace rule-based solutions in this domain.

-\textbf{Approach:} To address this question, we will compare the outputs of the best-performing variant of {\approach} (e.g., the fine-tuned LLM) with those generated by {\prevapproach} on the same set of migration cases drawn from the {\prevapproach} dataset~\cite{rzig2024example}.
-Evaluation will follow the same procedure described in RQ1, using Cosine Similarity, CrystalBLEU, and CI-specific linters.
-To ensure a fair comparison, we will evaluate only the first generated output (top-1) from each method using deterministic decoding (temperature = 0).